fewlines-education/dev-bootcamp-exercises/03_backend_web_development_and_api/05_mongo_advanced/01_import_data/README.md

 ## Specs

 Look in the `data` folder.
-You will find three json files, each one containing a game console and its games!
+You will find some json files containing a game console and its games!
+(Your computer may have hard time open it since it's a big file)

 Each platform has many keys and one of them is the games related to it, pretty much like this: